-Maximum of 2 calendar days 2-4 calendar days Maximum of 5 calendar days
+Maximum of 2 calendar days 2-4 calendar days Maximum of 5 calendar days sit opportunity if they have approved ECs.

 Where this guidance refers to "module convenor" this can also be taken to include coursework marker/other academic contributor to the module where this person is not the module convenor.